naoyoshinori/docker-gemini-cli/README.md

       gemini
     ```

-    For more detailed instructions, see the [Getting Started Guide](./docs/getting-started.md).
+    For more detailed instructions and other use cases, see the [Getting Started Guide](./docs/getting-started.md).

 ## Image Variants

-This image comes in three main variants to suit different use cases:
+This project offers three main image variants to suit different needs.
+For a comprehensive explanation of each, please refer to the [Image Variants documentation](./docs/image-variants.md).

-* **`gemini-cli:<version>-node`**: A minimal image based on Node.js Docker Official Image, ideal for direct execution and CI/CD.
+* **`node`**: A minimal image ideal for direct execution and CI/CD.
-* **`gemini-cli:<version>-javascript-node`**: Based on Microsoft Dev Containers `javascript-node` image, including common JavaScript development tools.
-Recommended for VS Code Dev Containers.
+* **`javascript-node`**: Includes common JavaScript development tools, recommended for VS Code Dev Containers.
-* **`gemini-cli:<version>-typescript-node`**: Based on Microsoft Dev Containers `typescript-node` image, with additional TypeScript-specific tools.
-Recommended for VS Code Dev Containers with TypeScript projects.

-For a comprehensive explanation of each variant, refer to the [Image Variants documentation](./docs/image-variants.md).
+* **`typescript-node`**: Adds TypeScript-specific tools for a richer development environment.

 ## License